dajcs/Born2beRoot/Evaluation.md

-# Evaluation Questions
+# Finishing you Project

+- Shutdwon VM and close VirtuaBox.

-Create a `signature.txt` of the virtual machine image on the Host machine.
+- Create a `signature.txt` of the virtual machine image on the Host machine.

 ```bash
 # command on Ubuntu host terminal